TUC117/CP-2K24/week1/README.md

 <br>

 ### 6. Rotationn
-Given a sorted array (may be distinct or may contain duplicates) of size N that is rotated at some unknown point, the task is to print the minimum element in it.
+Given a sorted array (may be distinct or may contain duplicates) of size N that is rotated at some unknown point, the task is to print the minimum element in it.<br>
 **Expected Complexity**:<br>
 O(logn) solution is expected<br>
 **Input Format**:<br>